xdec/xdec/README.md

 - 👋 Hi, I’m @xdec
 - 👀 I’m interested in Data & Technology
-- 🌱 I’m currently learning about Advanced Machine Learning concepts, and a range of new programming languages
+- 🌱 I’m currently learning about Advanced Machine Learning concepts and a range of new programming languages
 - 💞️ I’m looking to collaborate on Big Data and Media related projects